 So there we have it!
 We’ve discussed how and why toxic chemicals/ metals end up in dinnerware.
 We addressed some common concerns and provided you with six outstanding examples of the safest dishes to use at home!

 To wrap it all up, here are some quick guidelines to help you stay safe:

 - Do not heat food or drink in crockery that may contain lead.
 Cooking or microwaving speeds up the lead-leaching process.

 - Do not store food or drink in dishes that may contain lead.
-The longer the food/drink stays in contact with a surface that leaches lead, the more lead will be drawn into the food/drink.
+The longer the food/drink stays in contact with a surface that leaches lead, the more lead gets drawn into the food/drink.

-- Do not put highly acidic food or drink in crockery that may contain lead.
-Acidic food and drink leach lead out of dishes much faster than non-acid foods.
+- Do not put highly acidic foods in crockery that may contain lead.
+Acidic foods and liquids leach lead out of dishes much faster than non-acid foods.
 Common acidic foods include citrus fruits, apples, tomatoes, soy sauce, and salad dressing.
-Many drinks are also acidic; such as fruit juices, soft drinks (especially cola drinks), alcohol, coffee, and tea.
+Many drinks are also acidic, such as fruit juices, soft drinks (especially cola drinks), alcohol, coffee, and tea.

 - If a dish contains lead, using the dishwasher can damage the glazed surface.
-This can make it more likely for lead to leach into food the next time it is used.
-In some cases, lead may also contaminate other dishes in the dishwasher.
+If the glaze is damaged, it’s more likely for lead to leach into food the next time you use that dish.
+In some cases, lead may also contaminate other plates in the dishwasher.

 - Avoid toxic metals and chemicals in your dinnerware altogether by getting some of the non-toxic options featured above!

 Enjoyed this post?
 Share it with your friends!